-- a.
-The corrective actions imposed on the respondent - b.
+- b.
 Individual remedies offered or provided to the complainant or another person who was the subject of the complaint, but this information should not be shared with the respondent. - c.
 Systemic measures the school has taken to eliminate a hostile environment and prevent recurrence - 6.
 Notice of the complainant's and respondent's right to appeal Da Vinci Schools' decision to CDE within 15 calendar days, and procedures to be followed for initiating such an appeal